 Winnipeg’s 5 Best Neighborhoods to Stay in

-In the next section, we’ll take a look at Winnipeg’s five best neighbourhoods to stay in.
+In the next section, we’ll take a look at Winnipeg’s five best neighborhoods to stay in.
 Each is a little different from the last, so be sure to pick the one that’s the best fit for you!

 At the intersection of Portage and Main is downtown Winnipeg.
-The heart and soul of the city, downtown is one of the busiest neighbourhoods in Winnipeg.
+The heart and soul of the city, downtown is one of the busiest neighborhoods in Winnipeg.
 It’s where you’ll find an excellent array of restaurants, shops and bars, and is our pick for where to stay if you’re visiting Winnipeg for the first time.

 Downtown Winnipeg is home to the flagship store of the Hudson’s Bay Company.
 A venerable Canadian institution, the history of The Bay dates back to the 17th-century when it was used as a fur trading post.
 Talk to almost any Canadian and they’ll tell you there’s no more iconic department store in the country.
 If you like to shop, a visit to this excellent institution is a must!